Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 4

-Yes, Bluetooth 5.3 is compatible with earlier versions of Bluetooth , making it easier to connect between different devices with different versions of Bluetooth.
+Yes, Bluetooth 5.3 is backward compatible with previous versions of Bluetooth , making it easier to connect between different devices with different versions of Bluetooth.

 This is called backward and forward compatibility .
-This means that you can use a Bluetooth 5.3 device with a Bluetooth 5.2, 5.1, 5.0 or even 4.x device without problems.
+This means you can use a Bluetooth 5.3 device with a Bluetooth 5.2, 5.1, 5.0 or even 4.x device without any problems.

-However, it should be noted that the performance and functionality of Bluetooth 5.3 will not be fully exploited if the other device is not compatible with the same version .
+However, it should be noted that the performance and features of Bluetooth 5.3 will not be fully utilized if the other device is not compatible with the same version .

-For example, you won't benefit from the faster throughput or longer range of Bluetooth 5.3 if you connect it to a Bluetooth 4.x device.
+For example, you will not benefit from the faster throughput or extended range of Bluetooth 5.3 if you connect it to a Bluetooth 4.x device.

 How exactly does Bluetooth 5.3 work?

-Bluetooth 5.3 works by UHF (ultra high frequency) radio waves , which are low-power, short-range electromagnetic waves.
-These waves are transmitted and received by devices equipped with a Bluetooth antenna , which can be integrated or external.
+Bluetooth 5.3 operates using UHF (ultra-high frequency) radio waves, which are low-power, short-range electromagnetic waves.
+These waves are emitted and received by devices equipped with a Bluetooth antenna , which can be integrated or external.

-To communicate with each other, Bluetooth devices must be paired, that is, they must recognize each other and exchange a security key.
+To communicate with each other, Bluetooth devices must be paired, meaning they must recognize each other and exchange a security key.
 Once paired, the devices can establish a wireless connection and exchange data.

 Frequency band and channels